-Black flies found in The Hills Districts of Darjeeling and Kalimpong
+Black flies are found in the Hills Districts of Darjeeling and Kalimpong

 These tiny insects belong to the Simuliidae family, infamous for spreading a disease called onchocerciasis—more commonly known as river blindness.
-The World Health Organization (WHO) has long recognized river blindness as one of the leading causes of preventable blindness worldwide, particularly in certain tropical regions.
+The World Health Organisation (WHO) has long recognised river blindness as one of the leading causes of preventable blindness worldwide, particularly in certain tropical regions.
 Now, with the discovery of these black flies in parts of India, the danger seems closer than ever.

 What Are Black Flies?